20 Good movies to Learn Korean

 2. Call (콜), 2020

-Call is a recent 2020 release directed by Lee Chung-hyeon, starring legendary young actresses Park Shin-hye.
+Call is a recent 2020 release directed by Lee Chung-hyeon, starring legendary young actress Park Shin-hye.

-She portrays 28-year-old Kim Seo-yeon and Jeon Jong-seo, who plays the character of Oh Yeong-suk.
+She portrays 28-year-old Kim Seo-yeon and Jeon Jong-seo, who play the character of Oh Yeong-suk.

-Both these women are of the same age, living in the same house.
+These women are of the same age and live in the same house.
 Yet, the years they exist are different.

-Seo-yeon is present in the year 2019, whereas Yeong-suk in 1999.
+Seo-yeon was present in 2019, whereas Yeong-suk was present in 1999.
 A phone links both of them.

-The story revolves interestingly, which does not let you get up from your couch.
-The call is a worth-seeing thriller movie.
+The story revolves around interesting and does not let you get up from your couch.
+The Call is a worthwhile thriller movie.

 A lot of conversations over phone calls will be a help to language learners.